Sun Coast FOOLS IN Memoriam RFB (Remember Fallen Brothers)

 Paul Deese #0774 Capt.
 Paul Deese III retired in January 2011 from Southern Manatee Fire Rescue after serving in the fire service in Manatee County since 1980... initially with the Samoset FD, where he was a chief officer.
 Paul passed away on August 22, 2020 after battling cancer & the COVID 19 virus.
 He is survived by his two children.....daughter Jamie & son Paul Deese IV.

 Richy Evers #7724 Richy was appointed to FDNY in 1970.
 He was assigned to L172, L168, L123, L132 & Res2cue.
 He retired in 1999 after 20 years in Res2cue.
 His career was one that most only aspire to.
 He was the man in the arena.
 He moved to Bradenton in 2002, was a founding member of 941 Heroes & was a lomg time member of the Tribute to Heroes Memorial Committee, encouraging people to Never Forget 9/11.
-After a courageous battle with cancer, Richy passed away on May 10, 2022.
+After a courageous battle, Richy passed away on May 10, 2022 of 9/11 related cancer.
 Although Richy was a big man & a true bad ass ghetto firefighter, he was a big teddy bear who was loved by all.
 He is survived by his wife Denise, a son, a daughter & a grandson.

 Ed Hollins #0800 Chief Ed Hollins was a USCG WWII veteran & a life member of the Nottingham Fire Company in Hamilton Square, NJ, having joined about 1950.
 Ed served in many positions from Fireman to Chief of Department and as a Fire Commissioner from 1957-1982.
 After retiring in 1987 as a union plumber, past Chief Plumbing Inspector & union Business Agent, Ed wintered in the Bradenton area.
 Having come from a firefighter family (his uncle Alvin Slack joined the Trenton NJ FD in 1911), his firefighter roots were carried on by both his sons, son-in-law & grandson.
 Chief Hollins passed of natural causes on July 09, 2022 one week from his 97th birthday.
 He is survived by his wife Leanilda "Toby" Hollins, daughters Sue Pagano and Judy Caravelli & sons Ken (Nottingham Fire Co) & Leigh (Cedar Hammock FD), 7 grandchildren including Daniel Hollins (Sarasota County FD) and 12 great grandchildren.